UPDATED SEPTEMBER 2023

-When you state that Trixie was being offensive or obstructive, you are making a judgement call on her behaviour – Trixie’s behaviour might offend you, however her intent might be otherwise.
-If you merely state the actions that Trixie has taken and your response to that, you are maintaining professional neutrality.
+When you state that Trixie was being offensive or obstructive, you are making a judgement call on her behaviour – Trixie’s behaviour might offend you, however, her intent might be otherwise.
+If you merely state the actions that Trixie has taken and your response to them, you are maintaining professional neutrality.

 Red flag terms describe words or phrases that can lead to sensationalism.
 These could be describing a person as being the ‘victim’ of domestic abuse or there is an ‘epidemic’ of scabies within the household.

 Just remember, stick to the facts and only the facts.

 And if you want to take your progress note writing to the next level why not check out our comprehensive online course* where Kellie and I step you through the process of professional note writing.
 Not only will you be protecting your residents /clients, but you’ll also be improving your professional standing.

 *Face-to-face training can also be arranged for organisations who would like us to come out and upskill their team, send us your request to email@example.com.

 BONUS TIP.
 Close the loop

 One additional bonus tip.
 This is something that I have seen auditors pick up time and time again (it’s so common that they seem to go looking for it).
 Not closing the loop.

 What am I referring to?
 Well, let’s take an example.

 A client or resident goes to the hospital, this is rightly noted in the person’s progress or client/resident notes.
 However, the following entry relates to the person attending a social outing or event.
 What happened in between?